Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 The single row of independent variables is designed for predicting the dependent variable(s).
 The success of the overall prediction solution is dependent on properly engineering these predictive features ("feature engineering").
 However, the predictive model and analytics pipeline is similar for prediction or forecasting.
 In the case of forecasting the index is a timeseries, and the prediction is a forward prediction in time.

-### Rossmann Dataset
+### Rossmann data set

-What is the the Rossman dataset?
+What is the the Rossman data set?
 Rossman is the largest drugstore in Germany and operates 3,000 drug stores in 7 European countries.
 In 2015 the store managers were tasked with predicting daily sales for up to six weeks in advance.
-Subsequently, Rossman challenged Kaggle to predict 6 weeks of daily sales for 1,115 stores located across Germany, and thus released the dataset to Kaggle.
+Subsequently, Rossman challenged Kaggle to predict 6 weeks of daily sales for 1,115 stores located across Germany, and thus released the data set to Kaggle.
 The data contains approximately 1 million rows at a size of 38 MB.

-Why this dataset?
-The Rossman dataset is chosen for the following reasons.
-A well understood dataset with benchmarked performance and realistic complexity is preferred.
+Why this data set?
+The Rossman data set is chosen for the following reasons.
+A well understood data set with benchmarked performance and realistic complexity is preferred.
 For example, this is the case for several well-known data sets commonly used in the development of AI and ML models.
 Some examples include CIFAR for image processing, Wordnet for NLP, the Iris data set for prediction, handwritten digits for classification, and IMDb for sentiment classification.
-These datasets tend to be excellent for exploring data algorithms because the data science community understands the data, the respective algorithms and performance, and there are numerous published examples with open source code.
+These s tend to be excellent for exploring data algorithms because the data science community understands the data, the respective algorithms and performance, and there are numerous published examples with open source code.

-Similarly, the Rossmann, Kaggle dataset is becoming popular for exploring predictive analytics forecasting problems; case in point, it is referenced in the following use cases.
+Similarly, the Rossmann, Kaggle data set is becoming popular for exploring predictive analytics forecasting problems; case in point, it is referenced in the following use cases.

  * [Rossmann store sales competition](https://www.kaggle.com/c/rossmann-store-sales)
  * [Fastai introduction to Deep Learning for Tabular Data](https://www.fast.ai/2018/04/29/categorical-embeddings/)